salignatmoandal/terralambda/README.md

 2. Fork & Branch

-Fork the repository to your GitHub account.
+- Fork the repository to your GitHub account.
--Create a new branch: `git checkout -b feature/your-feature-name or bugfix/issue-number`.
+- Create a new branch: `git checkout -b feature/your-feature-name or bugfix/issue-number`.

-3.Code Style
+3. Code Style

--Follow Go formatting conventions (gofmt) and Terraform style guidelines.
+- Follow Go formatting conventions (gofmt) and Terraform style guidelines.
--Lint your code before submitting (golangci-lint for Go, terraform fmt/terraform validate).
+- Lint your code before submitting (golangci-lint for Go, terraform fmt/terraform validate).